SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 In this scenario, CumulusCI ensures that when `feature/002` receives a commit, that that commit is also merged into `feature/003`.
-This kicks off tests in our CI system and ensures that functionality going into `feature/002` doesn\'t break work being done for future releases.
+This kicks off tests in our CI system and ensures that functionality going into `feature/002` doesn't break work being done for future releases.
 Once those tests pass, the commit on `feature/003` is merged to `feature/003__feature1` because they adhere to the parent/child naming convention described above.
 Commits **never** propagate in the opposite